Jonas (footballer, born 1984)

 Jonas Gonçalves Oliveira (born 1 April 1984), known as Jonas (/pt-BR/), is a Brazilian former professional footballer who played as a forward.
 A Brazilian international on twelve occasions, he could also play as an attacking midfielder.

 Jonas started his career in Brazil with Guarani, later joining Santos, Grêmio (Bola de Prata in 2010) and Portuguesa before moving to Spanish side Valencia in 2011.
-Three years later, he joined Benfica in Portugal playing there for 5 seasons, collecting several individual awards since, most notably the Primeira Liga Player of the Year (2015, 2016) and the Bola de Prata (2016, 2018).
-Moreover, collectively, he won four Primeira Liga titles, one Taça de Portugal, two Taça da Liga and two Supertaça Cândido de Oliveira.
+Three years later, he joined Benfica in Portugal, playing there for five seasons and earning several individual awards, most notably Primeira Liga Player of the Year (2015, 2016) and Bola de Prata (2016, 2018).
+Moreover, he won four Primeira Liga titles, one Taça de Portugal, two Taça da Liga, and two Supertaça Cândido de Oliveira.

 Club career

 Guarani

-Jonas started his senior career at Guarani in 2005.
+Jonas began his senior career at Guarani in 2005.
 He made his debut against Santo André.
 While playing for Guarani, Jonas scored 13 goals, 12 of them in 25 league matches.

 Santos

-In 2006, Jonas transferred to Santos, where he won the 2006 Campeonato Paulista scoring five goals in six matches.
+In 2006, Jonas transferred to Santos, where he won the 2006 Campeonato Paulista, scoring five goals in six matches.
 However, he had a serious knee injury that kept him out of action for six months.
 In 2007, he returned to the pitch and scored four goals in the Paulista, helping Santos win the tournament for the second time in a row.
 After spending only one year at Santos, Jonas transferred to Grêmio in 2007.

 Grêmio

 On 12 September 2007, Grêmio signed a four-year deal which transferred 50% of Jonas' rights.
 He made his debut in the Gre–Nal derby, leaving injured early in the second half.

-After the arrival of more forwards in 2008, Jonas lost his place, sometimes even failing to make the reserves list.
+After more forwards arrived in 2008, Jonas lost his place, sometimes even failing to make the reserves list.
 The most consistent criticism from the press was his lack of physical strength when playing up front against powerful defenders.
 By July, he decided to leave the club.